Transparency and finances

 Brot für die Welt Emergency Fund

-To enable Diakonie Katastrophenhilfe to respond immediately to forgotten disasters and reconstruction projects, it receives donations funding from its sister organization, Brot für die Welt (Bread for the World) – the same amount as in the previous year.
+To enable Diakonie Katastrophenhilfe to respond immediately to forgotten disasters and initiate reconstruction projects, it receives donations from its sister organisation, Brot für die Welt (Bread for the World) ‒ the same amount as in 2021 (3.0 million euros).

-Income from interest comes about because donations are allocated in instalments to project partners according to project progress.
 Until these funds are disbursed, the approved project related funding is invested in secure investments in compliance with strict internal guidelines.
-The resulting income from interest as well as from capital gains and market gains is ring-fenced and helps cover the cost of project support, advertising and administration.
-Compared to 2020 (0.5 million euros), the financial result in 2021, amounting to 1.9 million euros, was significantly higher.
-This is the result of a marked increase in net interest from income, an increase in capital gains on securities and a reduction in statutory write-offs on securities.
+The resulting income from interest and dividends as well as capital gains and income from the write-up of securities is ring-fenced and help cover the cost of project support, advertising and administration.
+Compared to 2021 (1.9 million euros), the financial result for 2022 amounting to 0.3 million euros was substantially lower.
+This fall is primarily due to losses on capital assets and higher write-offs on securities resulting from the fall in security prices in the reporting year.
+Income from interest and dividends as well as capital gains fell by around 0.4 million euros in the reporting year.
+Public funding and third-party contributions.

 Public funding and third-party contributions

-The priorities of funding from the AA and BMZ for Diakonie Katastrophenhilfe projects in 2021 were as follows:
+The main areas of funding from the AA and BMZ for Diakonie Katastrophenhilfe projects in 2022 were as follows:

 Notes on expenditure and its allocation